Adroiti/docs-for-code-review-tools/tfsec/aws-s3-no-public-buckets.md

-Pattern: S3 Access block should restrict public bucket to limit access
+Pattern: Use of public bucket for AWS S3

 Issue: -

 ## Description

 S3 buckets should restrict public policies for the bucket.
-By enabling, the restrict_public_buckets, only the bucket owner and AWS Services can access if it has a public policy.
+By enabling the `restrict_public_buckets` only the bucket owner and AWS Services can access if it has a public policy.

-**Resolution**: Limit the access to public buckets to only the owner or AWS Services (eg; CloudFront).
+**Resolution**: Limit the access to public buckets to only the owner or AWS Services (e.g. CloudFront).

 ## Examples